#RIPPops: Fans, Family And Friends Mourn The Passing Of John Witherspoon

 ❮

-Tributes To John Witherspoon
+Tributes To The Late John Witherspoon

 Beloved comedian and actor John Witherspoon passed away in his home Tuesday night at the age of 77.
-His death has sent shockwaves through the industry as he is one of the most iconic entertainers of all time.
+His sudden death has sent shockwaves through the industry as he is one of the most iconic entertainers of all time.
 He’s been in everything from Boomerang to The Wayans Bros, The Boondocks and most notably Craig’s pops in the Friday trilogy.
+A true cultural icon, who will be missed.

-Fans, friends, and family all came together to pay tribute to Witherspoon and his legendary contributions to black cinema and entertainment overall.
-R.I.P. to one of the GOATs.
+See how Fans, friends, and family all came together to pay tribute to Witherspoon and his legendary contributions to black cinema and entertainment overall.
+R.I.P. to one of the GOATs John Witherspoon.
 Take a look at these loving celebrations of his life and genius.

 Comments